BlackDice/scent/readme.md

  * The **Entity** is any game object.
 It is composed of components designating the purpose of entity that way.

  * The **Node** is small subset of components owned by single entity and simplifies work of the systems.

+ * The **Action** is container for any game events that might have happened and needs some processing.

  * The **System** is small processor of data contained in components.